section-engineering-education/engineering-education/articles/jwt-auth-angular/index.md

 images:

  - url: /engineering-education/jwt-auth-angular/hero.jpg
-   alt: PHP RESTful apis angular auth example image
+   alt: PHP RESTful APIs angular auth example image
 ---

 A user is usually authenticated by entering a username or email address and password and then being given access to various resources or services.
 By its very existence, authentication relies on maintaining the user's state.
 This seems to go against HTTP's fundamental property of being a stateless protocol.

-One solution to this problem is JSON Web Tokens.
+JSON Web Tokens are one solution to this issue.
 Your Angular app will communicate with a backend that generates tokens.
 The Angular app can then send the token to the backend as an Authorization header to show they're authenticated.
 The JWT should be checked by the backend, and access should be granted based on its validity.

 This tutorial will walk you through the process of developing and implementing JWT-based authentication in an Angular 11 application step by step.
-This tutorial takes you a step further by developing a backednd service in PHP.
+This tutorial takes you a step further by developing a backend service in PHP.

 ### Implement a JWT Server and Client with PHP and Angular 11
 In this part, I'll show you how to use PHP in conjunction with an Angular 11 client to implement JWT authentication.
 Even though the principle is clear, the implementation necessitates familiarity with security best practices.